Fiscplus

 The AML (AWW) compliance module

-The most complex piece: a complete Belgian AWW (Anti-Witwaswet / AML) compliance lifecycle.
-It covers client identification, KBO and VIES business registry validation, UBO (Ultimate Beneficial Owner) declaration, PEP / sanctions / adverse-media screening, and a four-pillar risk scoring model.
+The hardest part of the build is a complete Belgian AWW (Anti-Witwaswet / AML) compliance lifecycle.
+It covers client identification, KBO and VIES business-registry validation, UBO (Ultimate Beneficial Owner) declaration, PEP, sanctions and adverse-media screening, and a four-pillar risk-scoring model that turns all of it into a defensible risk band.

 Architecture

-React 19 + Vite SPA (TanStack Query for server state, Zustand for session state) talking to a modular NestJS 11 API over REST + WebSocket.
-PostgreSQL via Prisma 7, Redis for cache/queues/pub-sub, BullMQ for background jobs, and 20+ scheduled cron tasks.
+Fiscplus is a React 19 and Vite single-page app - TanStack Query for server state, Zustand for session state - talking to a modular NestJS 11 API over REST and WebSocket.
+Data lives in PostgreSQL via Prisma 7, with Redis for cache, queues, and pub/sub, BullMQ for background jobs, and 20+ scheduled cron tasks handling rechecks, reminders, and lifecycle work.

 Key decisions